jimmurtha/policies/src/main/md/08-configuration_management_policy.md

 ## 8.3 Provisioning Production Systems

 1. Before provisioning any systems, ops team members must file a request in the Deployment Activity (DA) Project.
-   * Trello access requires authenticated users.
+   * JIRA access requires authenticated users.
-   * The CTO grants access to the DA project following the procedures covered in the [Access Establishment and Modification section](#7.2-access-establishment-and-modification).
+   * The CTO grants access to the DA project following the procedures covered in the [Access Establishment and Modification section](#6.2-access-establishment-and-modification).
 2. The VP Engineering or CTO must approve the provisioning request before any new system can be provisioned.
 3. Once provisioning has been approved, the ops team member must configure the new system according to the standard baseline chosen for the system's role.
    * For Linux systems, this means adding the appropriate grains to the Salt configuration file and running a `highstate` operation.